openpilot-community/documentation-site/content/hardware/giraffe/giraffe-toyota/_index.md

 title: Giraffe (Toyota)
 ---

-It passes through the signals to the existing driver assistance system.
-Or turn the switches off and block the signals.
+The Giraffe is responsible for passing through signals to your vehicles existing driver assistance system.

+It features small toggle switches that allow you to turn the individual pass-throughs on or off to block the signals.
+This saves you from having to physically unplug or detach anything from the vehicle to resume using the stock system.
 It&#x27;s like unplugging, but better.

-Or proxy the signals through your panda.
-When used with a chffr panda you get more signals and access to read from your car&#x27;s radar.
+It also allows you to optionally proxy the signals through to your [Panda](/hardware/panda/).
+When used with a [White Panda](/hardware/panda/panda-white/) you&#x27;re able to get more signals and access to read from your car&#x27;s radar.

-Also has a NEO compatible fake ethernet port with access to CAN1, CAN2, started detect, +12v, and ground.
+It also has a NEO compatible fake ethernet port with access to CAN1, CAN2, started detect, +12v, and ground.

+!!
+A note on the FAKE ethernet port:
+!!
+DO NOT use this to connect to your laptop or network.

 This giraffe is designed for new model year Toyota cars with TSS-P, which is found on the following cars;  Toyota RAV-4, Toyota RAV-4 Hybrid, Toyota Prius, Toyota, Corolla, and Lexus RX Hybrid.
 It may also work on other cars with the same connector, probably all TSS-P Toyota.
 Verified fit on 2017 models.